HW Week 6

 • Study for the quiz.

 • This vocabulary quiz will be done via Kahoot.
 All students will play individually.
-There will be 20 questions instead of the typical 14.
-Students without a device will need to take the quiz with paper and pencil.
+There will be 20 questions.
+Students without a device will take the quiz with paper and pencil.

 DEBATE (0 min.)